How to Calculate Income Tax on Salary in Bangladesh

 Step 2: Calculate Taxable Income

-Your taxable income is obtained by subtracting the tax-free income from your total earnings.
-For this example:
+To calculate your taxable income, subtract the tax-free income from your total earnings.

 Step 3: Apply Income Tax Slabs